Augugustine/CITE-seq-analysis-CLL/README.md

 + pre-processing_doublet: Pre-processing pipeline without doublet removal.
 - pre-processing_days_sep: Standard Seurat pipeline including doublet removal, non-coding gene removal, QC and filtering, but applied separately to each day.

-### The annotation folder contains scripts for automatic and manual annotation
+### The annotation folder contains scripts for automatic and manual annotation and then final annotation which combines manual and final annotation
+### The trajectory folder contains scripts for the trajectory
+### The analysis folder contains scripts for the analysis for the intermediate clusters (CLL-T cluster and CLL-macrophages cluster)

 ## Author